r3dsh/playground.001/README.md

 watch -c "curl -sk https://localhost:8000 | grep -i wordpress > /dev/null && echo OK || echo 'NOT THERE YET'"
 ```

+## Warning

+This is playground repo.
+It's not intended to be used in production environment.
+I strongly advise to look at the playbook, roles and how they work, especially xfs_storage_*.
+If not careful you might loose all your data!